Unanimous Supreme Court preserves access to widely used abortion medication

 WASHINGTON (AP) — The Supreme Court on Thursday unanimously preserved access to a medication that was used in nearly two-thirds of all abortions in the U.S. last year, in the court’s first abortion decision since conservative justices overturned Roe v.
 Wade two years ago.

-The case had threatened to restrict access to mifepristone across the country, including in states where abortion remains legal.
+Justice Brett Kavanaugh, who was part of the majority to overturn Roe, wrote for the court on Thursday that “federal courts are the wrong forum for addressing the plaintiffs’ concerns about FDA’s actions.”

-Justice Brett Kavanaugh wrote for the court that “federal courts are the wrong forum for addressing the plaintiffs’ concerns about FDA’s actions.”
-Kavanaugh was part of the majority to overturn Roe.
+The decision could lessen the intensity of the abortion issue in the November elections, with Democrats already energized and voting against restrictions on reproductive rights.

 More than 6 million people have used mifepristone since 2000.
 Mifepristone blocks the hormone progesterone and primes the uterus to respond to the contraction-causing effect of a second drug, misoprostol.
 The two-drug regimen has been used to end a pregnancy through 10 weeks gestation.